diegomenegaz02/csci-468-spring2024-private/capstone/Catscript.md

 ```
 print(1)
 ```
-Print statements takes a statement or expression, and then ouputs the evaluation of the statement or expression.
+Print statements use a "print" keyword as well as an opening and closing parenthesis to encapsulate the expression or statement.
-Print can be done to Literals, expressions, and output of statements.
+Valid types of a print statement are int, bool, null,string, and object.
+If the syntax of the print statement is correct it will return the print statements evaluated expression.
+If there is a syntax error such as an unterminated argument list it will return an error.

 ### Variable Declaration Statement
 ```